gusgoerzen/Pricing-The-Snap/LIMITATIONS.md

 that bar.
 This is disclosed as a partial-credibility result, consistent with how real actuarial work treats thin segments -- not glossed over as if the volume were fully sufficient.

+## Pricing memo: flat vs. percentage-of-contract attachment structure

+A flat dollar attachment point ($0.5M), tested in `notebooks/03_pricing_simulation.ipynb`, was found to produce zero payout on 71.9% of real RB claims and 55.3% of real OL claims, because the attachment was implicitly sized for QB-scale contracts.
+A percentage-of- contract structure (attachment/limit as a % of the player's own contract value, rather than a flat number) fixes this -- but because severity in this model *is* the player's annualized guaranteed money itself (not an independently observed fraction of it), a percentage-based attachment mechanically produces a payout on nearly every claim by construction (except true $0-guaranteed contracts).
+The fix is structurally correct for the scaling problem it addresses, but the specific 20%/100% split used was chosen for illustration, not calibrated to a target loss ratio -- a real pricing exercise would tune that split against actual target economics, not assume a round number.